Livery company: Liverymen

 A liveryman is a full member of his/her respective company.

-When a freeman is promoted liveryman, the candidate is said to be 'clothed in the livery': indeed, a livery gown is placed on him at the Court meeting which he wears to the subsequent formal or social occasion.
+When a freeman is promoted to liveryman, the candidate is said to be 'clothed in the livery': indeed, a livery gown is placed on him or her at the Court meeting which is worn to the subsequent formal or social occasion.
 Thereafter only the Master, Wardens and Assistants wear livery gowns at company functions.
-Masters wear them at the City's formal events, e.g. the two Common Halls and the United Guilds Service, and Lord Mayor's Show, wherever they may participate.
-Ordinarily, liverymen wear ties or brooches at formal functions and each company differs by allowing men/women to wear distinct items subject to the occasion, such as a tie, scarf, badge or brooch.
+Masters and Wardens wear them at the City's formal events, e.g. the two Common Halls and the United Guilds Service, and at the Lord Mayor's Show.
+Ordinarily, liverymen wear ties or brooches at formal functions and each company differs by allowing their members to wear distinctive items relevant to the occasion such as a tie, scarf, badge, cap or brooch.

 Freemen are expected to advance to become liverymen by a vote of the court of each company.
 Liverymen no longer have any local government franchise in the City, but retain the exclusive right of voting in the election of the Lord Mayor (Michaelmas 'Common Hall' 29 September) and for the Sheriffs (Mid-Summer 'Common Hall' 24 June) held at Guildhall as a ceremonial occasion.
-The votes are made by 'acclamation' subject to a challenge/demand from the floor for a ballot which would be held a week later.
-Any two liverymen may nominate a candidate for the freedom of the City.
+The votes are made by 'acclamation' subject to a challenge/demand from the floor for a ballot to be held a week later.
+Any two liverymen may nominate a candidate for the Freedom of the City.

 Former parliamentary election rights

-Before the Reform Act 1832 the liverymen had the exclusive right to elect the four Members of Parliament (MPs) representing the City.
+Before the Reform Act 1832 liverymen had the exclusive right to elect the four Members of Parliament (MPs) representing the City.
 Between 1832 and 1918 being a liveryman was one of a number of possible franchises which could qualify a parliamentary elector in the City of London constituency, as it was a preserved ancient borough franchise under the terms of the 1832 Act.